web

 If you prefer to set up the connection manually:

-1. Create a text file containing your client license information for connecting to the license server:
+1. Create a text file containing the client license information for connecting to the license server:

 SERVER <Your server host name> ANY